ironscar/unreal-engine-dev-starter/docs/sculpting/anatomy02.md

 - `Latissimus dorsi`: The largest muscle in the body covering the lower back, and extends from below the trapezius towards the upper arm bone while covering the lower part of the scapula
   - it goes below the pectoralis and connects further up the upper arm bone
   - it covers both the serratus and the obliques in the back
+  - the serratus however pushes the latissimus dorsi outwards slightly below the shoulder blade and slightly above where the latissimus dorsi tends to curve inwards to the back
+  - in the inward section of the latissimus dorsi, there are two sausage shapes running along the back on either side of spine created by the spine itself
 - `External obliques`: A major muscle that starts from under the latissimus dorsi and connects to the abdomen over the illiac spine of the pelvis
   - They lock in with the serratus and start from the ribs under the latissimus dorsi
 - `Triceps`: A major muscle with three heads (two on the inner side and one on the outer) that covers the back of the upper arm and extends to the elbow on each side